 This poem is part of the set of prescribed poems that could be included in the Edexcel English Literature exam, meaning that it is important to study, understand and revise this poem.
+This poem was a named poem in the 2018 AS Level Exam.
 Click here to see all the prescribed poems from the ‘Poems of the Decade’ collection.

 Interpreture gives ‘Material’ a difficulty rating of 2, meaning that it is deemed to be relatively straightforward.
 The meaning is very clear to the majority of readers and students through the accessible language used, which in turn mean that themes can be easily identified.
 The most difficult aspect of the poem is the structure due to its overall consistency, however there are still good points that can be made with deeper analysis.

 The title of the poem helps to immediately give a reader an indication of what the poem is about, although at the same time it remains relatively ambiguous due to the large amount of possibilities for what might be explored in reference to ‘Material’.
 It is also interesting to note how the title links directly to the end of the poem, helping to make the poem come together as one and act as a key reminder of the poem’s message.
 The four syllables of ‘Material’ also help to lengthen the title in speech but not in its presence on the page, which is interesting for a reader because it could be seem as symbolic of the deeper ideas presented in the poem.